search

 Displaying the time to complete a task

 Asana also provides a unique feature that gives you the ability to set a start date for a task.
 For example, if you plan to start working on a task not on the day it is assigned, but on another day, then you can easily set a start date.
-This way you can show your colleagues how your workload is doing, as well as better manage your time.
+This way you can show your colleagues how your workload is doing, as well as better manage your time tracking in Asana.

 Integration with other tools